 Combine a beautiful, high-quality product with natural and sustainable materials, and you get some great products – such as the cork yoga block – that you can use and purchase without worrying about leaving a chemical trail or investing your money in unsustainable practices.

 Besides the quality of their final products, Wolfgang and team also make sure that most materials used for their products are natural and sustainable, meaning either organic cotton, natural cork, or other renewable and recyclable materials.
+Check out our cork leather guide to know more about that vegan leather alternative!

 Like I mentioned before, cork is one of the most sustainable materials on the market today, and the fact that it is sourced relatively local for Lotuscrafts (meaning, not getting your materials from all over the world) just warms our tree-loving hearts.

-Furthermore, all cotton used for the cotton products is GOTS certified organic, ensuring not only a sustainable growing method that is not harmful to the environment, but also fair wages and good working conditions along the entire production chain.
+Furthermore, all cotton used for the cotton products is GOTS certified organic, ensuring not only a sustainable growing method that is not harmful to the environment but also fair wages and good working conditions along the entire production chain.
 After all, making products that are friendly to the earth kind of lose their friendly appearance if they are not friendly to our fellow humans too.

-When buying a yoga block – or any product, really – there are two things we all want: one, a quality product that looks good and functions perfectly, and will continue to do so for a long, long time.
+When buying a yoga block – or any product, really – there are two things we all want: one, a quality product that looks good and functions perfectly and will continue to do so for a long, long time.
 And two, a product that did not destroy entire ecosystems in its production, and will not destroy your personal little ecosystem – your mind and body – either.

 Let’s compare the cork yoga blocks from Lotuscrafts to its foamy rivals.